 Transport Syndicate: Govt starts process to form task force

-May 10, 2018-The government has moved ahead with formation of a task force as per the agreement reached with the transport entrepreneurs, putting an end to the stalemate between the two sides.
+The government has moved ahead with formation of a task force as per the agreement reached with the transport entrepreneurs, putting an end to the stalemate between the two sides.

 According to Madhusudan Adhikari, secretary at the Ministry of Physical Infrastructure and Transport (MoPIT), the ministry has already started working on different aspects of the proposed committee.